Lab Setup and Introduction

 1. Run the following command.

-echo export QUAY_USER={quay_admin_username} >> ~/.bashrc
+echo export QUAY_USER=sample_quayadmin >> ~/.bashrc

-1. Set the Quay URL variable
+1. Run the following command to set the Quay URL variable

 echo export QUAY_URL=$(oc -n quay-enterprise get route quay-quay -o jsonpath='{.spec.host}') >> ~/.bashrc